 Breakfast at Brennan's Restaurant in New Orleans is the quintessential French Quarter dining experience.

-Housed in a historic pink mansion dating back to 1795, Brennan's offers diners a private patio with sumptuous food, friendly service, and seven decades of tradition.
+Housed in a historic pink mansion dating back to 1795, Brennan's Creole restaurant offers diners a private patio with sumptuous food, friendly service, and seven decades of tradition.

-In 1946, Owen Brennan, an Irish-American, opened the Vieux Carré Restaurant across the street from The Old Absinthe House on Bourbon Street.
+In 1946, Owen Brennan, an Irish-American, opened the Vieux Carré Restaurant across from The Old Absinthe House on Bourbon Street.

-There, in its original location, breakfast was emphasized, and Banana's Foster was invented.
+In its original location, breakfast, the day's first meal, was emphasized, and Bananas Foster was invented.

-Ten years later, after Owen's passing, the restaurant was moved to its current location and renamed Brennan's.
+Ten years later, after Owen's passing, his sister Ella Brennan moved the restaurant to its current location on Royal Street and renamed it Brennan's.

-Adventurous eaters may want to give the turtle soup with brown butter spinach, egg, and sherry a try.
+Adventurous eaters may want to try turtle soup with turtle meat, brown butter spinach, egg, and sherry.

 But it's the eggs that are the star of breakfast at Brennan's, and there's no shortage of luxurious options to choose from, including:

-- Eggs Hussarde, a Brennan's original, with coffee cured Canadian bacon, hollandaise, and marchand de vin sauce
+- Eggs Hussarde, a Brennan's original, with coffee cured Canadian bacon, and hollandaise sauce

-- Omelette a la Creole with Louisiana crawfish tails
+- Omelette a la Creole with Louisiana shrimp

 - Eggs Sardou (an Antoine's original) with crispy artichokes and parmesan creamed spinach

-- Eggs St. Charles Royale with speckled trout, spinach, Cajun caviar, and sauce maltaise
+- Eggs St. Charles Royale with fried gulf fish, spinach, and blood orange hollandaise

-And don't forget dessert, which includes Brennan's famous Banana's Foster, baked Alaska, and pumpkin bread pudding, among others.
+And don't forget dessert, including Brennan's famous Bananas Foster, baked Alaska, and pumpkin bread pudding.